 Proof Of PCR COVID Test: When we flew with Delta airlines, we had our COVID test in both electronic form and printed out, but they specifically requested the printout of our COVID test.
 So, be sure you have both forms or check with your airline carrier as to which they require.
 You can also provide proof of having recovered from COVID -- refer to the CDC for specifics regarding that.

 Health Questionnaire: Fill out the health questionnaire which is in paper form at the airport or can be filled out electronically here.

 Arrival City Forms: As travelers returning to Los Angeles, we were also required to fill out additional health and safety forms that we presented upon arrival in the United States.

 Are airport lounges open and operating?

-At the Los Cabos International airport, the main airport lounges (i.e. VIP lounge) were operating at limited capacity when we traveled.
-Similar to hotels and restaurants in the region, they did not have any grab and go or buffet food but rather had electronic menus available via QR codes.
+At the Los Cabos International airport, the main airport lounges (i.e. VIP lounge) were operating at a limited capacity when we traveled.
+Similar to hotels and restaurants in the region, they did not have any grab-and-go or buffet food but rather had electronic menus available via QR codes.

 How rigorous are the safety precautions and other restrictions in the Los Cabos International airport?